TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 |void| **set_height**\ (\ global_position\: :ref:`Vector3<class_Vector3>`, height\: :ref:`float<class_float>`\ ) :ref:`🔗<class_Terrain3DStorage_method_set_height>`

 Sets the height value on the heightmap pixel associated with the specified position.
-Also see :ref:`set_pixel<class_Terrain3DStorage_method_set_pixel>`.
+See :ref:`set_pixel<class_Terrain3DStorage_method_set_pixel>` for important information.

 Unlike :ref:`get_height<class_Terrain3DStorage_method_get_height>`, which interpolates between vertices, this function does not and will set the pixel at floored coordinates.